zealbell/FlabbyNavigationDrawer/README.md

 BubblingImageView
 =============
-A Flabby ViewPager as a Navigation Drawer
+A Flabby ViewPager as a Navigation Drawer.

 ## Appearance